 If you are really running tight on money, you can create a gingerbread house out of cardboard from leftover boxes.

-If you’ve never made a gingerbread house before, there are plenty of resources available to help you get started.
+If you’ve never made a gingerbread house before, plenty of resources are available to help you get started.

 YouTube is a great place to find step-by-step tutorials, and there are also many cookbooks and websites with gingerbread house recipes.